 Instant Pot pulled pork is so easy to make and much quicker than traditional versions.
-The pork features a coffee rub along with a blend of smoky spices, and cooks in a savory BBQ sauce.
-Use this pork in sandwiches, on salads or tacos, and more.
+The pork features a coffee rub along with a blend of smoky spices, and forms its own savory BBQ sauce as it cooks.

 One cooking area in which I struggle is correctly assuming how long something will take to thaw when going from the freezer to the fridge.
 Despite my freezer/fridge temperatures being normal, I'm always convinced stuff will defrost way quicker than it actually does.